akiratechhq/review-opyn-gamma-2021-08/Readme.md

 Since this is a live contract and other systems might already be aware of the external `donate` function, it might make sense to just do a `ERC20Interface(_asset).safeTransfer` call directly, without calling the `transferToPool`.
 This way, when the `farm` function is called, the `ERC20Interface(_asset).balanceOf` call in `MarginPool` contract will indeed be higher than the `assetBalance[_asset]` and the difference can be farmed.

+After further discussion with the development team, we understood the purpose of the `donate` method was to add funds to the protocol when it is under collateralized to cover for the missing funds.
+Anyone can call this method because they plan to have an emergency plan to add funds in the vault.

 ---